DevJose1/Hibernate-JPA-Spring-Angular4/README.md

-# contact application using Hibernate-JPA-Spring-Angular4
+# contact applicationion based on  microservice architectural.

+for the technical approach, I used many frameworks like: SpringBoot, Hibernate, JPA, and Angular4